typeioc/typeioc/decorators/index.md

 # Decorators

 In TypeIOC, decorators are used as an alternative way to register services.
 All the APIs available through regular registration are available using decorators.
-There are two types of decorators used: class decorators and constructor decorators.
-Class decorators are used to describe service registration, where constructor decorators are for describing component dependencies.
+There are two types of decorators used: class decorators and constructor parameter decorators.
+Class decorators are used to describe service registration, where constructor parameter decorators are for describing component dependencies.
 All decorator features are available for TypeScript only.

 * [Class decorators](./services-registration.md)
 * [Constructor decorators](./dependencies-resolution.md)